-Tips: Migrating your settings and homepage sections to a new version of Pipeline
+Tips: Updating your theme - Migrating your homepage sections and theme settings to a new version of Pipeline

 Download the new version of Pipeline